 Hours: 7:00 to 23:00 Closed: Wednesdays

 Ichino-yu is located near the center of town and was last renovated in 1999.
 Its indoor baths are modern granite while its outdoor baths are located in a cave.
-Private family baths are available for 3000 yen per 40 minutes.
+Private family baths are available for an additional 3000 yen per 40 minute session.

 Completely redesigned and rebuilt in 2005, Goshono-yu ("imperial palace bath") is one of Kinosaki's larger bath houses, featuring a multi-level outdoor bath facing a waterfall, as well as a granite water bench and a steam sauna where onsen water is sprayed into the air to create a fine mist.

 Hours: 15:00 to 23:00 Closed: Wednesdays